 For people with ADHD or ADD, alertness, emotional instability, and over-excitability can affect sleep.
-Here's how to catch some Zzzs.
+Here's how you can sleep better.

 For people with attention-deficit hyperactivity disorder (ADHD) or attention-deficit disorder (ADD), sleep can be elusive.

-“People with ADD tend to have very busy, cluttered minds,” says Sanford Silverman, a psychologist and director of the Center for Attention Deficit and Learning Disorders in Scottsdale, Arizona.
+“People with ADD tend to have very busy, cluttered minds,” says Sanford Silverman, PhD, a psychologist and director of the Center for Attention Deficit and Learning Disorders in Scottsdale, Ariz.
 “It's not that one has ADD during the day and it's gone at night.
 It’s there pervasively.”

 As a result, he says, “It's hard to just all of a sudden say, well, OK, I’m going to go to bed.”

-Wind down before bed.
 Take a bath or shower at night, listen to soft music, or have a cup of tea.
 It doesn’t matter what works for you, Silverman says, as long as it relaxes rather than stimulates.
 Try to stick to the routine on weekends as well.

-Turn off the phone and computer.
-Email and texts are “arousing, adrenaline-boosting activities,” Silverman points out — think of the rush of excitement you feel when you hear that familiar chime announcing an incoming text or message.
-Try to eliminate such sources of stimulation well before sleep.
+Email and texts are “arousing, adrenaline-boosting activities,” Silverman points out — think of the rush of excitement you feel when you hear that familiar chime announcing an incoming smartphone notification.
+Try to eliminate such sources of stimulation about an hour before bedtime.

 Try reading a printed book instead — “as long as it's not something that's getting your brain stirred up,” Silverman says.
 Avoid thrillers or page turners, which can pump up adrenaline.
 As an added benefit, many people say reading before bed makes them sleepy.

 Take the time to talk with a child or adult and write down what needs to be done the next day, which will help them relax and organize their thoughts.
-Since people with ADD and ADHD tend to have problems with short-term memory and accessing knowledge they already know, Silverman says, doing so can alleviate the stress of trying to remember everything.
+Since people with ADD and ADHD tend to have problems with short-term memory and accessing knowledge they already know, Silverman says, preparing for the next day can alleviate the stress of trying to remember everything.

-Try slow, regular breathing.
 At his clinic, Silverman trains people to sync their breathing with their heart rate in a process called heart rate coherence.
 Doing so, he says, trains the “nervous system to go into more of what we call parasympathetic activity, or a calmer state.”
 You can seek out similar training.
-In the meantime, simply focusing on the breath will calm the nervous system, too.
+In the meantime, simply focusing on your breath will calm the nervous system, too.

 Janet O’Dell, RN